Updated July 8, 2021

 - Food concessions are reopening, though with limited hours in some cases.
 More information is here.

-- Retail shops are also reopening in the terminal.
+- Retail shops have reopened throughout the terminal.
 More information is here.

 - Curbside bag check is suspended by all airlines.
 (Wheelchair assistance remains available.
 For efficiency, please request the wheelchair as part of your reservation.)